FTX chatted about $500K in ‘dark money’ support after Sen. Murray fundraiser

 Sam Bankman-Fried is on trial charged with seven counts of fraud and conspiracy to commit fraud and money laundering.
 He has pleaded not guilty.
 Gabe, who reportedly helped steer his older brother’s fortune into philanthropic and political causes, has not been charged.

-FTX was a highflying cryptocurrency exchange once valued at $32 billion before its stunning collapse and bankruptcy last year amid allegations its leaders had defrauded customers and used company funds for lavish spending on luxury properties and political donations.
+FTX was a high-flying cryptocurrency exchange once valued at $32 billion before its stunning collapse and bankruptcy last year amid allegations its leaders had defrauded customers and used company funds for lavish spending on luxury properties and political donations.

-Between 2020 and 2022, FTX and its executives had become major political players, donating more than $75 million to politicians and PACs supporting both Republicans and Democrats, according to OpenSecrets, the nonpartisan campaign-finance watchdog.
+Between 2020 and 2022, FTX and its executives had become major political players, donating more than $75 million to politicians and PACs supporting both Republicans and Democrats, according to OpenSecrets, the nonpartisan campaign finance watchdog.

 Any dark money donations, by their nature, would be shrouded in secrecy, and go over and above those publicly disclosed totals.